The difference between Trump's annual physical exam and yours

 Related

-Now, you may be asking about things like an EKG, an MRI and other more advanced tests that Americans typically only get when their doctor feels there’s a need for such investigations.
+Now, you may be asking about things like an EKG, an MRI and other more advanced tests that Americans typically get only when their doctor feels there’s a need for such investigations.
 Did Trump get all of these tests?
-Based on Jackson's comments, it's likely he did get at least an EKG, not only because there is cause for concern around his cardiovascular health based on his diet, exercise habits and BMI, but because he’s the president.
+Based on Jackson's comments, it's likely he did get at least an EKG, not only because there is cause for concern over his cardiovascular health based on his diet, exercise habits and body mass index (BMI), but because he’s the president.
 It’s “a better safe than sorry” situation.

-Dr. Forest agrees with Dr. Okoye that Trump was likely given every test a man of his age, ethnicity, lifestyle and family history would receive.
-But extra workups are to be expected because “the stakes are so high if something is missed,” says Forest.
+Dr. Forest agrees with Dr. Okoye that Trump was likely given every test a man of his age, ethnicity, lifestyle and family history would normally receive.
+But extra work-ups are to be expected because “the stakes are so high if something is missed,” Forest said.

 “For example, an EKG is not a part of standard preventive health for an American adult — neither is a chest X-ray or a pulmonary testing.
-But they [were likely] included for the president,” adds Forest.
+But they [were likely] included for the president,” he adds.

-The key difference is: when it comes to the President, doctors don’t wait for results that may point to a problem, they go ahead and rule said problem out before it’s even a possibility.
+The key difference is: When it comes to the president, doctors don’t wait for results that may point to a problem— they go ahead and rule it out before it’s even a possibility.

 Why doesn’t the average American get this kind of in-depth care?
 The system just isn’t set up to accommodate everyone to that degree.